k98kurz/BasicBlockChain/readme.md

 # Primitives

 This uses the PyNaCL library for Ed25519 signatures and sha256 hashes.
-Eventually, I will add some functions for ECDHE using Curve25519 for messaging between nodes, hence the inclusion of Curve25519 public keys in genesis blocks.
+There are methods for ECDH and ephemeral ECDH using Curve25519 for messaging between nodes, hence the inclusion of Curve25519 public keys in genesis blocks.
+They are called simply `encrypt`, `decrypt`, `encrypt_sealed`, and `decrypt_sealed`.

 There are two reasons for using sha256 hashes instead of the sha512 signatures:
 1. When a block references another block on another block chain, it will be a total